peopleware/openapi/resource/search-index.md

 - `mode`: any search request happens for an exact `mode`

 - `flowId`: to be able to cross-reference the search index document with logs

+- `createdAt`: the value of the `x-date` header that is returned with the search document request from which the search index document is created.

 - `discriminator`: the type of resource; can be filtered upon with exact match